wlh18/javascript-1/ReadMe.md

 //This will work just fine
 ```

-> It is good practice to declare all of your variables using `const` and use `let` only when needed.
-This will make your code less bug prone.
+> It is good practice to declare variables using `const`, only using `let` and `var` when needed.
+That said, what is more important is building an understanding of the differences between them, and deciding which applies best in any given circumstance.

 ### Additional Resources